Discussing the International Photography Awards

 The International Photography Awards website, with difficult usability and the 'student' URL for Non-Professional photographers...

-Try browsing past winners on the IPA website: IPA 2024 Winners.
+If you try browsing past winners on the IPA website: IPA 2025 Winners or IPA 2024 Winners.
 You'll find yourself scrolling endlessly.
 There’s no filtering, no category navigation.
-If you do win, good luck trying to find your image or browse other categories.
-I'd strongy advise a redesign.
+If you do win, good luck trying to find your image or browse other categories or get to the bottom of the page.
+I'd strongy advise that the IPA add category filtering to the winners pages.

 And one final grumble (as someone who works in Tech): the URL for the non-professional section reads '=student'.
 Non-professional photographers are not students.
 This is probably just a tech oversight, but for a platform taking entry fees from this group, it feels sloppy.